billvaglienti/ProtoGen/README.md

 - `supportLongBitfield` : if this attribute is set to `true` then a second set of bitfield support functions will be defined.
 The Long bitfield functions use the integer type `uint64_t` instead of `unsigned int`.
 This attribute will be ignored if `supportInt64` or `supportBitfield` are `false`.

-- `bitfieldTest` : if this attribute is set to `true` then Protogen will output a module called "bitfieldtest", which contains a test function that can be used to determine if bitfield support is working on your compiler.
+- `bitfieldTest` : if this attribute is set to `true` then ProtoGen will output a module called "bitfieldtest", which contains a test function that can be used to determine if bitfield support is working on your compiler.

 - `supportSpecialFloat` : if this attribute is set to `false` then floating point types less than 32 bits will not be allowed for encoded types.